Automation in the law still lags behind its potential, while other industries demonstrate impressive advancements through automation.

 Benefits of automation for the legal domain

 Automating legal work allows firms, corporates, as well as any other organization where lawyers work, to streamline, accelerate, manage and measure legal and legal-related work.
-By automating legal workflows, processes, and tasks, significant improvements can be made in:
+By using legal workflow automation, processes, and tasks, significant improvements can be made in:

 - Job Satisfaction